unievo/xpilot-instructions/MultiversX/tools/mxpy/content/validator/mxpy-validator-stake.md

   string, the hrp used to convert the address to its bech32 representation
 - `--nonce NONCE`
   int, the nonce for the transaction.
 If not provided, is fetched from the network.
-- `--recall-nonce`
-  bool, whether to recall the nonce when creating the transaction (OBSOLETE)
 - `--gas-price GAS_PRICE`
   int, the gas price (default: 1000000000)
 - `--gas-limit GAS_LIMIT`